Bicycle Network: Behaviour

 The blitzes are three day events.
 Day one is a warning day where Police maximize their visibility and issue warnings to offenders.
 Days two and three are when serious enforcement is enacted.

-On today's warning day Bicycle Network Victoria members joined Police to observe and hand out our Respect the RED bookmark.
+On today's warning day Bicycle Network members joined Police to observe and hand out our Respect the RED bookmark.

 Most riders encountered were appreciative of the warnings.
 Puzzlingly, several hot-heads were resentful of the warning, and argued themselves into a fine.